 Binding Image is also part of this new project.
 How can we define the relationship between the image and the viewer when the boundary between public and private becomes blurred?
 Every day we check our Facebook page, "like" the photos of our "friends", follow celebrities and strangers on Instagram, Tumbler and Pinterest.
 At the same time, all kinds of stereotype and sexual images are presented by the media through which we are (un) consciously influenced.
 Binding Image investigates the medium of photography within the digital age and the influence of the media on our daily lives.

-The first publication has been shown at Nida 2019 (Vilnius / LT).
+It Was Never Personal has been shown at Nida 2019 (Vilnius / LT).

 Click on The Images